innodatalabs/innodatalabs.github.io/_posts/2017-03-20-building_datasets_part_3.md

 * [Data.gov](https://www.data.gov/) and [Open Data in Canada](http://open.canada.ca/en/maps/open-data-canada) are two of the many open governmental data initiatives.

+* Non-gov entities are also riding on the Open Data opportunity.
+NYC-based [Enigma Public](https://public.enigma.com/), for instance, claim maintaining the world’s broadest collection of public data.

 * [AI2](http://allenai.org/data.html) has a great list of datasets for AI benchmarks.

 * Ever heard of 'Linked data'?
 Well there are more and more datasets published in linked data-compatible format.
 [Here's a visualization](http://lod-cloud.net/):